biradon/Locker-Rental/README.md

 ## What I Did 🏃‍♂️

 ### Simplified School Map with Figma 🎨
 I designed a simplified map of the Casa Loma campus using **Figma**, highlighting locker locations with a user-friendly interface.
 The goal was to ensure accessibility for a diverse audience.
+Link of my design is [here](https://www.figma.com/design/idyyfLpoYhoiy2cPfLNHat/Locker-Rental?node-id=0-1&t=CbySCZkVJSgZv4OH-1)

 ![Screenshot from Figma](https://github.com/biradon/Locker-Rental/blob/main/web/static/C4-readme.png)